allenai/allennlp-guide/chapters/overview.md

 <exercise id="2" title="About this course">

-This course provides onbording of AllenNLP and in-depth tutorials on how to use the framework as well as its components for building NLP models and systems.
+This course provides onboarding of AllenNLP and in-depth tutorials on how to use the framework as well as its components for building NLP models and systems.
 This course consists of three main parts:

 * Part 1 gives you a quick walk-through of main AllenNLP concepts and features.
 We'll build a complete, working NLP model (text classifier) along the way.
 * Part 2 provides in-depth tutorials on individual abstractions and features of AllenNLP.
-* Part 3 introduces common NLP tasks and how to build models for specific tasks using AllenNLP.
+* Part 3 introduces common NLP tasks and how to build models for these tasks using AllenNLP.

 This course contains plenty of code snippets and "hands-on" exercises that you can modify and run (powered by [Binder](https://mybinder.org/)).
 There is also [a companion repo](https://github.com/allenai/allennlp-course-examples) that contains full code needed to train and run the models in your environment.